newjersey/innovation.nj.gov/content/cel-playbook.md

 This Playbook is produced by the New Jersey State Office of Innovation’s Communication + Engagement Lab (C+E Lab) to help you better connect your audience to your program.
 We’ve documented our step-by-step process to help you uncover and validate an approach that will move your audience to act — whether you're a communications director, program manager, developer, product manager, or public policy practitioner.

 _This playbook is an initial beta release, and ongoing updates will be made.
-We would love your feedback, insights, and ideas on how we can improve it: email us at team@innovation.nj.gov._
+We would love your feedback, insights, and ideas on how we can improve it, email us at team@innovation.nj.gov._

 ### The Big Picture